Saudi women's rights activist Hathloul freed from jail, relatives say

 DUBAI (Reuters) - Prominent women’s rights activist Loujain al-Hathloul was released from a Saudi prison after nearly three years behind bars, her family said on Wednesday, a case that has drawn international condemnation.

-Hathloul, 31, was detained in May 2018 and sentenced in December to nearly six years in prison on charges that U.N. human rights experts have called “spurious” under broad counter-terrorism laws.
-The court, which also ordered a five-year travel ban, had suspended two years and 10 months of her sentence, most of which had already been served.
+Hathloul, 31, was detained in May 2018 and sentenced in December to nearly six years in prison on charges that U.N. human rights experts called “spurious” under broad counter-terrorism laws.
+The court had suspended two years and 10 months of her sentence, most of which had already been served.

 Another sister, Alia, said in a separate post that Hathloul was at their parents’ home in Saudi Arabia, adding “this is the best day of my life.”